 One elderly Christian couple were subject to death threats and tons of hate mail because of their rules in their B&B. They weren’t anti-gay at all, they just didn’t like people sleeping together who weren’t married (whether gay or heterosexual).
 Even if you don’t agree with what they believe, it’s fair to say that the level of abuse towards them was horrible.
 If they were your grandparents, would you want to see them receiving loads of hate mail and even getting death threats?
 Who is bring truly hateful here?
 Not the Christian couple.

 Very often Christians have a different viewpoint to other people.
 This is exactly the same as Jesus who had religious people and those with no faith just hate him because of who he was, what he did and who he said he was.
 The same happens to Christians around the world.
-Over 165,000 are killed each year simply because they believe in Jesus.
-Thousands of others are persecuted, imprisoned and tortured.
+In the 2019 survey time, Open Doors says that 4136 Christians were killed for their faith (that’s around 11 killed every day); 105 Churches and Christian buildings are burned or attacked each month; 219 Christians are detained without trial, arrested, sentenced and imprisoned every month; 1 in 9 Christians suffer a high level of persecution (around 245 million people worldwide).
 This happens in religious countries (like the Islamic state of Iran) and in countries which are secular (don’t believe in religion – like China).

 Christians believe that the Bible and Jesus came to show us a better way then the life we can live without God.
 At times this means showing God’s love.
 At times it means standing up for something they believe in.
 This is driven by God’s love and compassion for people.
 If you love a child, you don’t allow them to run into the road in front of a car, you would stop them.
 Advising them not to run in front of cars isn’t bigoted or trying to stop their freedom!
 In fact it’s liberating them – to live!
 In the 4th century, an emperor was going to wipe out Christianity but didn’t because he saw how Christians served and loved others of different races, religions and creeds – he didn’t wipe them out but instead allowed Christianity to flourish.
 He saw how it benefited society.
 The Christian influence in the world is huge.
 It’s the largest organisation, the biggest hospital, the largest care force, the biggest group bringing hope to people of all faiths, religions, sexuality and creeds.
 Often in face of great opposition and real hate.
 Definitely not bigots!